 The Board of Directors may at any time decide to issue the Share Classes listed below for each Sub-Fund.
 Share classes may be issued in the reference currency of the Sub-Fund or in alternative currencies.
 If the alternative currency is hedged against currency fluctuations with respect to the reference currency of the Sub-Fund, this will be indicated by the addition of the letter "H" and the term "hedged" to the name of the Share Class.
 The net asset value and, accordingly, the performance of the corresponding hedged shares may differ from the net asset value of the corresponding shares in the reference currency.
-Schedule 2 contains information on the Share Classes launched and offered for subscription as at the date on which this Sales Prospectus takes effect.
+Further details of available Share Classes can be obtained from the registered office of the Company or the Management Company and are available along with current prices and KIIDs at vontobel.com/am at any time.
 As noted below, certain Share Classes are reserved for specific investors.
 Not all Share Classes are available in all countries in which the Fund has been approved for distribution:

-- (a) Share classes with entitlement to distributions: - A shares may be subscribed by any type of investor and distribute annually;
+- a) Share classes with entitlement to distributions: - A shares may be subscribed by any type of investor and distribute annually;